 Visit our Insect Populations Matter page to learn more about insect decline and the reasons behind it.
 Also see some practical actions you can take at home and in your local community to help our crucial insect populations!

-Later this year, the world’s nations will adopt the Post-2020 Global Biodiversity Framework (GBF).
-The GBF is the international plan to combat global biodiversity loss and ensure that by 2050 humans are living in harmony with nature.
+In December 2022, the world’s nations adopted the Post-2020 Global Biodiversity Framework (GBF).
+The GBF is the international plan to combat global biodiversity loss and is intended to ensure that by 2050 humans are living in harmony with nature.

-The responsibility for enacting the GBF will then fall to national governments.
-We’ll need your help to influence selected national governments to integrate policies concerning population growth into their strategies and plans.
+The responsibility for enacting the GBF now falls to national governments.
+Later this year, we’ll need your help to influence selected national governments to integrate policies concerning population growth into their strategies and plans.

 Unsustainable population growth is not inevitable.
-You can help us to promote the positive solutions that already exist to slow and end it.
+You can help us to promote the positive solutions that already exist to slow it.
 Empowering women and girls is at the heart of those solutions.

 Providing women and girls access to modern family planning, quality education and equality with men empowers them to choose when and how many children to have.
 Multiple benefits arise for them, their communities and the planet.